DanielKeogh/hashtrie/README.md

 A Hash Trie works like a Hash Set, except that it has been optimised for immutability and thread-safety.

-By default, hash-trie's are persistent and immutable, but this implementation also supports transients for building sets slightly faster.
+By default, hash-trie's are persistent and immutable, but this implementation also supports transients for building sets significantly faster.

 ## Usage